 This Medjool Date “Golden Milk” Turmeric Latte will be your favorite cozy (coffee/caffeine-free) drink.
-Vegan, paleo, and it’s even Whole30 compliant.
+Vegan, paleo, and it’s even Whole30 friendly.

 I swear if I consume any more yellow foods this week I WILL TURN yellow.